Guoshuai-Li/Causal-Machine-Learning/Reading and Experiments/Causal Transfer Learning/README.md

-# Invariant Models for Causal Transfer Learning — Study Notes
+# Invariant Models for Causal Transfer Learning
-*(Mateo Rojas-Carulla, Bernhard Schölkopf, Richard Turner, Jonas Peters, JMLR 2018)*

 ---

 ## 1. Research Background and Problem